abeelen/kidsdata/CONTRIBUTING.md

         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website.
+7. Submit a pull request through the GitLab website.

 Pull Request Guidelines
 -----------------------